Gustaw Herling-Grudziński: Biography

 In 1947 he co-founded and initially co-edited the political and cultural magazine Kultura, then published in Rome.
 When the magazine moved to Paris, he settled first in London and finally in Naples, Italy, where he married Lidia, a daughter of the philosopher Benedetto Croce.
 He also wrote for the Italian Tempo Presente run by Nicola Chiaromonte and Ignazio Silone and for various dailies and other periodicals.
 He died in Naples.

 A World Apart

 Herling-Grudziński's most famous book, A World Apart, is a harrowing personal account of the nature of the Soviet communist system.
 It was translated into English by Joseph Marek (pen-name of Andrzej Ciołkosz) and published with an introduction by Bertrand Russell in 1951 (the 2005 edition was introduced by Anne Applebaum).
 By describing life inside the Gulag labor camp system of the Soviet NKVD, Herling provided an in-depth analysis of the crimes against humanity under Communist regimes written 10 years before Aleksandr Solzhenitsyn's One Day in the Life of Ivan Denisovich.
 A World Apart brought Grudziński international acclaim but also criticism from some Soviet sympathizers.

-The book was published in Russia in 1991.
+A World Apart was published in Russia in 1991.
 In Italy it was published in 1958 and 1994.